PicoCreator/2nd-brain/A - TechTalkCTO/P - Questions From Devs to CTO/Aspiring dev to CTO - What is the core non-tech skills needed for a programmer?.md

     -   **_Understanding processes in logical terms : If this happen, do this, else that_**
     -   **_Understanding of "cause and effect"_**
     -   **_Planning and deciding on how to change processes, to reach a desired goal_**
-    -   **_Practising cause and effect on a much larger scale_** : Visualising, organising and understanding how large systems and processes, interact with each other with many logical interactions.
-And how any unexpected outcome in one system, can cascade into various outcomes in other systems.
+    -   **_Practising cause and effect on a much larger scale_** : Visualising, organising and understanding how large systems and processes, interact with each other over many logical interactions.
+Especially how any unexpected outcome in one system, can cascade into various errors in other systems.

 -   **_Other very useful skills_** (to help with systems thinking)
     -   **_Keeping track of a large number of things in your head_**